curv3d/dali/README.md

 ![](images/melting_watch.jpeg)

-**Dali** is a new kind of graphics API, based on signed distance fields, built with WebGPU.
+**Dali** is a powerful 2D/3D graphics API, based on signed distance fields, built with WebGPU.

 Dali is a high performance graphics API that runs on modern GPUs.
 Thanks to WebGPU, it is cross-platform, running either in a web browser